Better Quality in Synthesis through Quantitative Objectives: Lexicographic Mean-Payoff (Parity) Games

 \subsection{Lexicographic Mean-Payoff Parity Games}

 Lexicographic mean-payoff parity games are a natural lexicographic extension of mean-payoff parity games~\cite{Chatte05}.
 The algorithmic solution for mean-payoff parity games is a recursive algorithm, where each recursive step requires the solution of a parity objective and a mean-payoff objective.
 The key correctness argument of the algorithm relies on the existence of memoryless optimal strategies for parity and mean-payoff objectives.
 Since memoryless optimal strategies exist for lexicographic mean-payoff games, the solution of mean-payoff parity games extends to lexicographic mean-payoff parity games: in each recursive step, we replace the mean-payoff objective by a lexicographic mean-payoff objective.
+Moreover, recent results of~\cite{CD12} that shows mean-payoff parity games lie in NP $\cap$ coNP also extend to lexicographic mean-payoff parity games.
 Thus, we have the following result.

 \begin{theorem} [Lexicographic mean-payoff parity games] For all lexicographic mean-payoff parity games $\game_{\LMP}=\tuple{\tuple{S, \init, E},\lreward,\priority}$, the following assertions hold. \begin{enumerate} \item {\em (Determinacy).} $\Value_1(\LMP,s) + \Value_2(-\LMP,s) = \vec{0}$ for all state $s \in S$.